tayruxin/tp/docs/UserGuide.md

 _Master Your Internship Journey: Every Deadline, Every Detail._

-It's the time of the year again!
+It's that time of the year again!
 You're scrolling through LinkedIn to discover internship opportunities and tackling programming problems non-stop to prepare for your coding interviews, all in pursuit of securing a summer internship.
 To increase your chances, you've mass-applied to multiple companies, and now you're struggling to keep track of all your applications.

 Well, fret not!
 LinkMeIn is here to help you!
 LinkMeIn is a **desktop application** specifically designed for all of you, NUS School Of Computing's Computer Science students, to effectively manage and track your internship applications.